JustAnyones/Plugin-creator-website/docs/docs/draft-types/swat.md

 ID of the draft that has the `"budget item"` meta tag defined.

-Monthly income or expenses show up under the budget item.
+Buildings that have monthly income or spendings usually appear in the budget view in the associated category, that is e.g. parks for buildings of type park.

+You can define your own type of budget, called budget item.
+That is a data object that will be used to provide a name for the item.

 ### build height
 ::: type: integer